LucienHH/Storehaus/README.md

 `about` Get info about the bot.

+`dadjoke` Dad joke lol.

+`deals` Check if a game is on sale on Steam.

 `gameinfo`  Get general information of a particular game.

 `gamereview` Read a review and score of a game.

 `gametime`  Get the time to complete a game's campaign and DLC.

+`goty` See what the best games are for a particular year.

 `haloquote` Send a line of dialogue from the Halo series!
 Quotes are picked at random.